-Principle 2: Conflicts of interest
+Principle 2: Conflicts of Interest

-"Institutional investors should have a robust policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed"
+"Institutional investors should have a robust policy on managing conflicts of interest in relation to stewardship and this policy should be publicly disclosed".

 - We do not advise or publish advice that might conflict with the responsibilities of managing investments on behalf of CFB or Epworth clients

-Principle 3: Monitoring companies
+Principle 3: Monitoring Companies

 "Institutional investors should monitor their investee companies"

-- We are active managers and all underlying investments are closely monitored in respect of their financial and ethical performance
+- We are active managers and underlying investments are closely monitored in respect of their financial and ethical performance

 - Ethics are always on the agendas of the CFB Council and Epworth Board whose tasks are to hold the executive management and staff to account for their investment oversight